Retirement & Savings Plans

 The basic limit and the Age 50 catch-up may be indexed each year by the IRS in $500 increments based on the Consumer Price Index (inflation).
 The IRS usually publishes this information in the last quarter of the year for the following year.

 Both pre-tax and after-tax 403(b) contributions count towards your limit.
 For example, if you are under 50, you could contribute $10,000 pre-tax and $8,000 Roth after-tax to the TSA Program for a total of $18,000.

 If you have 15 years or more of service with the UW, you may have an additional “catch-up” opportunity allowing extra contributions of up to $3,000 per year to a cumulative maximum of $15,000 over five or more years.

 The additional amount is permitted only if your TSA contributions averaged less than $5,000 per year over the course of your UW employment.

 If you want more tax-deferral opportunities, you may also participate in the Wisconsin Deferred Compensation 457 Program managed by the Department of Employee Trust Funds.
 Go to the Wisconsin Deferred Compensation website for further information.

 No, you can contribute the full amount to both programs as long as your income falls under the maximums for an IRA.
-The contribution limit for a traditional or Roth IRA in 2013 and 2014 is $5,500 plus an additional $1,000 if you are age 50 or over.
+The contribution limit for a traditional or Roth IRA in 2016 is $5,500 plus an additional $1,000 if you are age 50 or over.

 You complete a form called the Salary Reduction Agreement (SRA) that authorizes the University to deduct a specified amount or percent from your salary and send it to your institution’s benefits office.
 Contributions can only be taken from salaries that will be paid to you after you file the SRA.
 When you contribute to the TSA 403(b) plan, you invest set amounts of money every pay period and participate in dollar cost averaging.